Canvas: Creating Media Assignments for Instructors

 Limitations and Common Issues with the Upload/Media tool in Canvas

-Important Note: Below is a list of tips and problems that occur with media tool in Canvas for media recordings.
+Below is a list of tips and problems that frequently occur with the media tool in Canvas:

 • Audio recording: Speaking time should be ~ 1-5 minutes for best experience.